Questions to Ask Your Dentist Before You get Dentures

 Are dentures the right solution if I am tired of my problematic teeth?

 There is no definitive answer to this question.
 Your unique oral health challenges are not the same as those faced by other patients.
 If you have severely diminished oral health, dentures might be better than constantly repairing your problematic teeth.
 Though dentures will be slightly uncomfortable at first, they will become more comfortable as time progresses.
 Embrace this minor challenge and your dentures will feel normal in as little as a few days.
 At most, it will take a couple of months for your dentures to feel normal.
+Dr. Johnson a periodontist in Bellevue adds that there are different types of dentures such as All-On-4 that can also be a good option to replace your teeth, depending on your unqiue situation.

 What are dentures made of?

 Plenty of dentures are comprised of plastic.
-Though plastic dentures often look visually-pleasing at the outset, they will eventually become dulled and stained as time progresses.
+Though plastic dentures often look visually pleasing at the outset, they will eventually become dulled and stained as time progresses.
 Furthermore, plastic dentures eventually become less functional over time.
 The best dentures are made with advanced ceramics and other materials that have proven more reliable than plastics.
 Dentures made with advanced ceramics look like natural teeth.
 Dentures made with such ceramics resemble porcelain veneers yet they are harder so they can retain their edge that much better, ensuring teeth cut through food with ease.

 What should I do if my dentures slip out?